sabidhasan/courses/notes/c-sharp-fundamentals/CSharpFundamentals.md

 The purpose of delegates is that when an event occurs in the app, delegates can notify all attached listeners.
 Conventionally, delegate signatures are: `public delegate void GradeAddedDelegate(object sender, EventArgs args)`.
 Here is how to create and listen to delegates:

 1. In event sending class: Define delegate signature: `public delegate void GradeAddedDelegate(object sender, EventArgs args);`
-2. In event sending class: Create an event in the class for allowing others to attach to delegates: `public GradeAddedDelegate GradeAdded;`
+2. In event sending class: Create a public field for allowing others to attach to delegates: `public event GradeAddedDelegate GradeAdded;`
-3. In event sending class: Call the delegate when the target event occurs
+3. In event sending class: Call the public delegate field (`this.GradeAdded(this, new EventArgs())`, when the target event as needed (eg a grade is added).
-4. In caller class: In a caller class define a method `OnGradeAdded` with the correct signature
+4. In caller class: define a method `OnGradeAdded` with the correct signature.
-5. In caller class: Create an instance of the target class, and subscribe to the delegate list (`targetClass.GradeAdded += OnGradeAdded`)
+5. In caller class: Create an instance of the target class, and subscribe to the delegate list (`targetClass.GradeAdded += OnGradeAdded`).

-When implementing an event delegate, use the event keyword for the field in the class :
+When implementing an event delegate, use the `event` keyword for the field in the class.
+This keyword restricts assignment to the event from outside the class where it was defined:

 ```C#
 public event GradeAddedDelegate GradeAdded;